A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Introduction

+At a first glance, the policies estimated by the metalearners in Table~\ref{tab:metalearners} may look the same: they all seek to assign the treatment with the best outcome.
+As a main contribution, we reveal two key distinctions between these learning approaches and the implications that these distinctions have for personalized treatment assignment.

+The first distinction between metalearners is the level of generality of the tasks that the machine-learned models can perform.
+For instance, models that predict outcomes ($\hat{\mu}$ in Table~\ref{tab:metalearners}) may be used to estimate causal effects ($\hat{\tau}$ in Table~\ref{tab:metalearners}), whereas models that predict causal effects generally cannot predict outcomes.
+Thus, a more general metalearner may be preferable when the machine-learned models are important for other reasons besides identifying the treatment assignment with the largest outcome, such as when there are decision-making constraints that depend on predicted outcomes or causal effects.

+The second distinction is in the objective function that each metalearner optimizes when learning models.
+The first metalearner optimizes for outcome prediction, the second for causal effect prediction, and the third for optimal action (treatment assignment) prediction.
+It is clear from Table~\ref{tab:metalearners} that when models are highly accurate (i.e., $\hat{\mu}=\mu$, $\hat{\tau}=\tau$, and $\hat{a}^*=a^*$), then all the metalearners produce the same policy.
+In practice, however, machine-learned models are derived from sample data, so each metalearner may lead to a different treatment assignment policy depending on how its objective function frames the prediction problem.
+Importantly, and as we discuss in detail in this paper, optimizing models to predict outcomes or causal effects is not the same as optimizing models to predict treatment assignments.

+We illustrate this with an example in Figure~\ref{fig:outcome}, which compares the outcome predictions made by two different models for a single individual.
+One model has high prediction errors (Figure \ref{fig:outcome-high}) and the other has low prediction errors (Figure \ref{fig:outcome-low}).
+The blue (dark) dots correspond to the true conditional expectations (they are the same for both figures), whereas the red dots correspond to the predictions.
+A larger distance between the blue and the red dots (represented by dashed lines) implies that the model makes worse outcome predictions.

+In this example, the conditional expectation when $T=1$ is larger than when $T=2$ (as shown by the blue dots), which implies that $T=1$ is a better treatment assignment.
+Therefore, models make the optimal assignment when $\hat{\mu}(x, 1)>\hat{\mu}(x, 2)$.
+Figure~\ref{fig:outcome-high} shows that the model with larger prediction errors actually makes the optimal treatment assignment because the rank ordering of the predicted outcomes across treatments is the same as the rank ordering of the true values.
+On the other hand, the second model depicted in Figure~\ref{fig:outcome-low} makes a worse assignment, even though its prediction errors are smaller, because the ordering is inverted.
+Importantly, this can also occur when fitting models for causal effect prediction.
+Therefore, since better outcome or causal effect prediction can lead to worse treatment assignments, learning models that predict optimal assignments (i.e., using an A-learner) should in principle lead to better assignments than the other two metalearners.

-Finally, as a third contribution, we provide an empirical assessment of the analytical findings using a massive-scale experimental comparison of the three treatment assignment approaches in the context of music recommendations at Spotify.
+As a second main contribution, we empirically assess the practical impact that this analytical finding can have on treatment assignment performance by conducting a massive-scale, experimental comparison of the three metalearners in the context of content selection at Spotify.
 Our focal application is choosing, for each listener, which playlist generation algorithm (treatment) to apply in order to maximize the number of songs streamed.
-To our knowledge, this is the first real-world, at-scale comparison of the approaches.
+To our knowledge, this is the first real-world, at-scale comparison of the three metalearners.